 Laurie has consulted on several podcasts for private organisations, and produced & presented his own successful film review podcast for 2 and a half years.
 He is an avid listener and discoverer of new media, and champions its integration with traditional media.

-A regular feature on his BBC Oxford arts programme is the ‘New Media Review’, where comedians or other guests specifically recommend a podcast or YouTube channel they have been enjoying.
-Laurie also invites listeners to send their own created content to his radio show, to showcase some of the best independent creators.
+A regular feature on his BBC Oxford arts programme was the ‘New Media Review’, where comedians or other guests specifically recommended a podcast or YouTube channel they enjoy; he also encouraged local creators to share their work with him so they could feature on the show.

 Gaming & Game Music

 Though still regarded as a niche interest in mainstream media, Laurie has been a composer, remixer and fan of game music for 20 years.
 He is plugged into the scene and passionate about its wider potential thanks to the growth of the gaming market.

 He has been a regular gamer since the days of the SEGA Master System, and is steadily increasing BBC Oxford’s gaming coverage.
 Alex Graham, a journalist from BBC Solent, currently contributes gaming reviews and industry news to Laurie’s Friday show on a regular basis.